Get extra lift from AOPA. Start your free membership trial today! Click here

 The same coalition of industry partners, including AOPA, is working to educate city leaders on the negative economic impact and legal ramifications this legislation would have on New York City.

 The bill exempts fire, medical, and police flights from the ban, as well as newsgathering and commercial photography operations.
-But in an April 21 letter to the city council, the coalition points out that “without the revenue from all of the types of flights that the heliports currently accommodate, their operation would become financially unsustainable.”
+But in the April 21 letter, the coalition points out that “without the revenue from all of the types of flights that the heliports currently accommodate, their operation would become financially unsustainable.”

-The coalition also pointed out the proposal conflicts with federal law.
+The letter also highlights the proposal conflicts with federal law.
 Specifically, the aviation groups argue, aviation noise regulations and operational limits are governed exclusively at the federal level, not state or local.
-In addition, it says federal law prohibits regulating “the prices, routes, and services of air carriers,” including FAR Part 135 operators, which make up most of the commercial operations at the affected heliports.
+In addition, the coalition says federal law prohibits regulating “the prices, routes, and services of air carriers,” including FAR Part 135 operators, which make up most of the commercial operations at the affected heliports.

 The letter also says current restrictions already placed on operators at the two heliports also likely violate the Airport Noise and Capacity Act of 1990 and other federal statutes.
 If the new bill passes, the coalition warns, all restrictions could face legal challenges.